chillgatez/Reading-Notes/201/Class10/README.md

 ## The JavaScript Debugger

 1. How would you describe the JavaScript Debugger tool and how it works to someone just starting out in software development?
-    -
+    - The debugger tool runs through your code and detects errors.
+It's the check engine light checker for your code.
+It won't necessarily tell you how to fix the problem but it will tell you that there is a problem and what could be causing it.

 2. Define what a breakpoint is.
     - A breakpoint is a where you pause execution in your code.
 You set a breakpoint to indentify problems that prevent your code from executing properly.

 3. What is the call stack?
-    - It shows you what code has been executed to get to your curre
+    - It's a list of functions that have been called up to the point of error.
+It shows you what code has been executed to get to the current line.